Problems in Intercultural Communication

 Sign up to view the full document!

 Cross-cultural miscommunication isn’t a problem that can be solved overnight, but learning new ways of communicating with people from different cultures and backgrounds is possible.
 By being aware of your cultural tendencies, you can also improve your communication and negotiation skills with culturally different people.
 To ensure success abroad, companies must look at how their partners react to different social cues and learn how to be more sensitive when dealing with colleagues from other countries.
 Family is the place where culture is learned, and families, in a small way, develop their own cultures (Baldwin, 2017).
 Family, culture, and communication are intertwined and this occurs in several ways.
 Family life can be difficult for people with different cultures because it’s centered on relationships.
+That could be how they think of marriage, for example, some societies oppose the marriage of people of the same sex, or how they care for their children.

 Sign up to view the full document!